 Let us discuss some of the major key differences between Baseband and Broadband:

-- The major difference between broadband transmission and baseband transmission is that the baseband transmission uses the complete bandwidth for transmitting the signals and occupy the whole cable while in broadband transmission, at same time multiple signals can be transmitted using multiple frequency using only one channel.
-That is why in baseband transmission the frequency cannot be divided or multiplexed but time can be multiplexed as at a time only one signal is transmitted in the cable.
-In broadband transmission the multiple signals can be transmitted and one channel can be used for transmitting analog signals.
+- The major difference between broadband transmission and baseband transmission is that the baseband transmission uses the complete bandwidth for transmitting the signals and occupy the whole cable while in broadband transmission, at the same time, multiple signals can be transmitted using multiple frequencies using only one channel.
+In baseband transmission, the frequency cannot be divided or multiplexed, but time can be multiplexed as only one signal is transmitted in the cable.
+In broadband transmission, multiple signals can be transmitted, and one channel can transmit analog signals.
 The frequency multiplexing can be done in broadband transmission.

-- The other difference between broadband transmission and baseband transmission is direction of signals transmitted.
-In the baseband transmission the signals can be transmitted in both directions at same time.
-In broadband transmission the signals can be transmitted in single direction.
-The baseband transmission uses the digital signaling for transmitting the signals.
-The broadband transmission uses the analog signaling for transmitting analog signals.
+- The other difference between broadband transmission and baseband transmission in the direction of signals transmitted.
+In the baseband transmission, the signals can be transmitted in both directions at the same time.
+In broadband transmission, the signals can be transmitted in a single direction.
+The baseband transmission uses digital signaling for transmitting the signals.
+The broadband transmission uses analog signaling for transmitting analog signals.

-- The other key difference between broadband transmission and baseband transmission is range of signal.
-In baseband transmission the range of signal distance is too short.
-Thus in baseband transmission external devices are placed in the network for transmission of digital signals.
-The external device includes attenuators and repeaters which transmit the signals to the destination node.
-The LAN network uses the baseband transmission for transmitting the signals as in LAN network there is requirement of sending signals in short distance.
-In broadband transmission, the signal range is long and the signals can be easily transmitted to long distance without using any external device for signal transmission.
-The radio network and TV uses the broadband transmission as in these communication there is requirement of sending signals to long distance.
+- The other key difference between broadband transmission and baseband transmission is the range of the signal.
+In baseband transmission, the range of signal distance is too short.
+Thus in baseband transmission, external devices are placed in the network for the transmission of digital signals.
+The external device includes attenuators and repeaters, which transmit the signals to the destination node.
+The LAN network uses the baseband transmission to transmit the signals as in the LAN network; there is a requirement to send signals in a short distance.
+In broadband transmission, the signal range is long, and the signals can be easily transmitted to a long distance without using any external device for signal transmission.
+The radio network and TV uses broadband transmission as in this communication there is a requirement of sending signals to long distance.

 - The other key difference between broadband transmission and baseband transmission is costing of signal transmission.
-In baseband transmission as there is requirement of sending the signals to short distance only the setup cost is less as requirement of wire is less which decrease the setup cost.
-On the other hand, in broadband transmission the setup cost is significantly higher when it is compared to baseband transmission.
-As in broadband transmission the signals are transmitted over long distance it requires more wires and cables which increases the transmission cost in broadband transmission.
+In baseband transmission, as there is a requirement to send the signals to a short distance only, the setup cost is less as a requirement of wire is less, which decreases the setup cost.
+On the other hand, in broadband transmission, the setup cost is significantly higher when it is compared to baseband transmission.
+As in broadband transmission, the signals are transmitted over a long distance; it requires more wires and cables, which increases the transmission cost in broadband transmission.
 The maintenance cost of the baseband transmission is also less when it is compared to broadband transmission.
 The maintenance cost increases the overall cost of broadband transmission.

-- The other major difference between the broadband transmission and baseband transmission is the capability of both signaling.
+- The other major difference between broadband transmission and baseband transmission is the capability of both signaling.
 The baseband transmission is capable of transmitting the data and voice only on the network.
-In broadband transmission the network is capable of sending data, voice and video calls in the transmission medium over the long distance.
-The quality of videos are not compromised as the optical fibers are used for transmitting the analog signals in broadband transmission.
+In broadband transmission, the network can send data, voice and video calls in the transmission medium over a long distance.
+The quality of videos is not compromised as the optical fibers are used for transmitting the analog signals in broadband transmission.
 The transmitting speed of broadband transmission is nearly about 100 MB per second.